suliyao2017/suliyao2017.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 <p>Hi, I am a seisemologist.
 I study earthquake source processes using seismic observations and numerical simulations.
-My research interests include near-source seismic data modeling, heterogenous earthquake rupture and seismic radiation, fault frictional properties, and earthquake rupture scenario simulations. </p>
+My research interests include near-source seismic data modeling, heterogenous natural earthquake rupture processes, fault frictional properties, and earthquake rupture scenario simulations. </p>

 <p>I got my bachelor degree in Geophysics at <a href='https://en.ustc.edu.cn/'>University of Science and Technology of China (USTC)</a> in 2017.
 During 2017-2022, I did my Ph.D. at <a href='https://www.cuhk.edu.hk/english/index.html'>The Chinese University of Hong Kong (CUHK)</a>, supervised by <a href='https://www.cuhk.edu.hk/sci/essc/yang/'>Dr. Hongfeng Yang</a>.
-Now I am a Psotdoc in the Geology Lab of ENS in Paris, working with <a href='https://harshasbhat.github.io/'>Dr. Harsha Bhat</a> and <a href='https://www.ah-ha.fr/'>Dr. Hideo Aochi</a>.</p>
+Now I am a Psotdoc in the <a href='https://www.geologie.ens.fr/'>Geology Lab of ENS </a> in Paris, working with <a href='https://harshasbhat.github.io/'>Dr. Harsha Bhat</a> and <a href='https://www.ah-ha.fr/'>Dr. Hideo Aochi</a>.</p>

 <br><br>